 - Ensuring the quality of the learning environment in all schools through resource management of education property, acting as client contact for Education projects within the Council's agreed capital programme and developer funded projects.
-Including the commissioning of two new secondary schools in Winchburgh, a new Holy Family Primary School and new early learning and childcare settings at St Mary's Primary School (Bathgate), Blackburn Primary School, Blackridge Primary School and Stoneyburn Primary School in 2020/21. - Ensuring appropriate staff resources are available across schools through workforce planning. - Ensuring business continuity planning and risk management is delivered across all establishments and services including fire risk assessment, health & safety compliance and winter arrangements. - Ensuring quality and affordable early learning and childcare. - Forward planning of the learning estate and Learning Estate Management Plan (LEMP) in consultation with Finance and Property Services. - Planning for the expansion of early learning and childcare to 1140 hours per child for eligible two year olds, three and four year olds for August 2020. - Ongoing support for the development of Community Playgroups. - Increase the uptake of iPayImpact (online payments system) by parents/carers. - To continue to develop and strengthen relationships with West Lothian Leisure to ensure the continued delivery of high quality services for customers in Arts and Sports. - Support Head Teachers to effectively invest their Pupil Equity Funding allocation to improve the educational outcomes of children affected by poverty and close the poverty related attainment gap through the provision of arts, music and sports interventions. - Develop geographic Community Sport Hubs across secondary school facilities within West Lothian. - Work in partnership with Customer and Community Services to develop an integrated customer service interface between the Linlithgow Burgh Halls and Linlithgow Partnership Centre. - Work in partnership with Head Teachers to further align the Creative Learning Network with the Moving Forward in Learning Strategy. - Refresh the Public Art Plan and contribute to the Open Space Strategy Group to ensure that Public Art is represented in the Open Space Strategy. - Provide all instrumental music instructors with the opportunity to become GTCS registered and bring instructors' review process in line with Professional Update. - Explore the potential of Glow to improve communication with staff, pupils, parents, area groups, schools and other stakeholders by sharing information through online and digital channels.
+Including the commissioning of two new secondary schools in Winchburgh, a new Holy Family Primary School, a new primary school in East Calder (Calderwood), a replacement school building for East Calder Primary School and new early learning and childcare settings at St Mary's Primary School (Bathgate), Blackburn Primary School and Stoneyburn Primary School in 2021/22. - Ensuring appropriate staff resources are available across schools through workforce planning. - Ensuring business continuity planning and risk management is delivered across all establishments and services including fire risk assessment, health & safety compliance and winter arrangements. - Ensuring high quality and flexibility of choice of early learning and childcare (ELC) funded placement. - Forward planning of the learning estate and Learning Estate Management Plan (LEMP) in consultation with Finance and Property Services. - To complete the implementation of the expansion of early learning and childcare to 1140 hours for all eligible two year olds, three and four year olds for 19 April 2021. - Ongoing support for the development of Community Playgroups. - Increase the uptake of iPayImpact (online payments system) by parents/carers and the Parentportal. - To continue to develop and strengthen relationships with West Lothian Leisure to ensure the continued delivery of high quality services for customers in Arts and Sports. - Support Head Teachers to effectively invest their Pupil Equity Funding allocation to improve the educational outcomes of children affected by poverty and close the poverty related attainment gap through the provision of arts, music and sports interventions. - Develop geographic Community Sport Hubs across secondary school facilities within West Lothian. - Work in partnership with Customer and Community Services to develop an integrated customer service interface between the Linlithgow Burgh Halls and Linlithgow Partnership Centre. - Work in partnership with Head Teachers to further align the Creative Learning Network with the Moving Forward in Learning Strategy. - Refresh the Public Art Plan and contribute to the Open Space Strategy Group to ensure that Public Art is represented in the Open Space Strategy. - To implement new methods of instrumental music provision for young people through use of online platforms. - To continue to expand the use of Glow to improve communication with staff, pupils, parents, area groups, schools and other stakeholders by sharing information through online and digital channels.